python/devguide/triage/labels.rst

 They are either set automatically by bots, or added by humans to trigger specific bot behaviors.

-* :gh-label:`automerge`: for automatically merging PRs approved by a core dev once all CI checks pass.
 * :gh-label:`DO-NOT-MERGE`: for PRs that shouldn't be merged in their current state.
 It also prevents `miss-islington`_ from being able to automatically merge the PR.